-Epistemic Status: lotus Blooming — This isn’t quite fully polished.
+Epistemic Status: hyacinth Blooming — This isn’t quite fully polished.
 I need to clean up the example and provide others.
 It’s related to NixOS Modules as an Expert System.

 For a while now I’ve started to use things like shell aliases and scripts, small CLI tools, and so forth as a way to distill knowledge into usable artifacts that not only help do the thing they were written for but help to document the thing they were written for.
 Whether I use them enough to justify them becomes somewhat irrelevant because they’re documented in the code if I forget them.1